100 Sights in Barcelona, Spain (with Map and Images)

 Teatre Apolo

-The Apolo Theater is a theatrical space located at no. 59 of Avenida del Paral·lel de Barcelona, in the district of Poble-sec.
-The old Apolo was built in 1901 and, uninterruptedly to the present day, except during the Covid-19 Pandemic episode in Catalonia between 2020 and 2021, has offered variety, music and theater shows.
+The Apolo Theater is a theatrical space located at no. 59 Avinguda del Paral·lel in Barcelona, in the district of Poble-sec.
+The old Apolo was built in 1901 and, uninterruptedly until today, except during the COVID-19 Pandemic episode in Catalonia between 2020 and 2021, it has offered variety, music and theater shows.

 Wikipedia: Teatre Apolo (Barcelona) (CA)